kdrag0n/bluestone/README.md

 # GLaBOT

-GLaBOT, the original Portal themed Discord bot written in Scala.
+GLaBOT, the original Portal themed Discord bot written in Java.

 You will need to create `auth.json` for the bot to be able to start.
 This is the template: